ravinarayanan89/SfdxOrgBackUp/README.md

 <b>Sample usecase: </b> <br/>
 This can be helpful for taking backup of entire ORG.
-This can be used for taking ORG backup during sandbox refresh process so that we do not lose any data accidentally.
+One Sample Use Case will be taking ORG backup during sandbox refresh process so that we do not lose any data accidentally.

 <b> Technical Design </b> <br/>